TonyBgithub/mydoctheme/pages/mydoc/mydoc_about.md

 ---

 ## Bio
 My name is Tony Briget, and I'm a technical writer and videomaker based near Paris, France.
-For more details, see my [LinkedIn profile](https://www.linkedin.com/in/tony-briget-52640017a/) I am currently working on expanding my knowledge of API documentation and coding in general, exploring new areas and experimenting with code snippets that I include in my projects.
+For more details, see my [LinkedIn profile](https://www.linkedin.com/in/tony-briget-52640017a/) I'm' currently working on expanding my knowledge of API documentation and coding in general, exploring new areas and experimenting with code snippets that I include in my projects.

 ## What I do
 Last year, part of my work at SAP involved shooting and editing documentation videos.
 See [my work on SAP's Youtube Channel](https://www.youtube.com/watch?v=aENAqA82wdo).